• Skip to main content

 Instructions

-• Flour a rolling pin and lightly roll the dough to ½ inch thickness.
-Use a 2-inch cookie or biscuit cutter and cut out the biscuits.
-Place them on the prepared baking sheet with the biscuits touching.
-When you have cut out all of the biscuits, take the remaining dough and re-roll it and cut out the remainder of the biscuits.
+• Remove the dough from the bowl and knead it until it forms a smooth ball.
+Then, use a rolling pin and roll it out half an inch thick.
+Using your biscuit cutter, cut the biscuits into rounds and lay them on your prepared baking sheet.
+When you have cut out all of the biscuits, take the remaining dough, re-roll it, and cut out the remainder of the biscuits.

 Notes